 9. Tennessee Walker

-Tennessee walker is best known for its even temperament and peculiar running walk.
-The horse came into being in the 18th century in the Southern USA.
-It’s still popular today due to its smooth gait and uneven disposition.
+Tennessee Walker is best known for its even temperament and peculiar running walk.
+The horse was first bred in the 18th century in the Southern USA and is still popular today due to its smooth gait and uneven disposition.

 Tennessee walkers were bred to help offer a relatively comfortable way to cover long distances on horseback throughout the day.
 Course plantation managers, circuit preachers, and country doctors appreciated their all-day endurance and smooth gait.